w3f/Grants-Program/applications/TREX_Network.md

 The dTRE technology is enabled by combining the latest confidential computing hardware and blockchain technology.
 The data is encrypted with a symmetric encryption scheme and sent to random trusted off-chain workers for release.
 No third party has any early access to the encrypted contents.
 The attacker must defeat security hardware to access encrypted data with unknown values.
 Therefore, we can build a decentralized reputation on the Polkadot-based blockchain ecosystem and security hardware backed by semiconductor giants (e. g.
-Intel, AMD and ARM).
+Intel, AMD, and ARM).
 The dTRE technology provides content creators with a critical tool to monetize their reputation.

 The emerging Web3 technology and Polkadot ecosystems could enable enormous cross-chain applications which need time-sensitive and time-critical encryption of data and procedures, including DAO governance, DeFi applications, decentralized prediction market, and strategy market.
 The data and procedures must be confidential in many scenarios until release time.
 TREX and its blockchain application programming interface (API) could confidently empower the TRE applications on Web 3.
 With a blockchain-backed reputation system, it could terminate cheap talks and scams on today’s social networks and create new marketplaces for trading time-sensitive confidential data and procedures.